Skip to content

 The Language: Dutch is the official language spoken in the province, but French, German and English are also widely spoken

-Shopping: One interesting fact about Belgium is that in general, most shops close on Sundays.
-Restaurants, pubs and tourist attractions are usually still open however.
-On the first Sunday of every month shops open so it may help to know this when planning your visit to Antwerp.
+Shopping: One interesting fact about Belgium is that most shops close on Sundays.
+Restaurants, pubs and tourist attractions are usually still open, however.
+On the first Sunday of every month, shops open, so it may help to know this when planning your visit to Antwerp.

 Travel: Belgian public transport is excellent.
 It is cheap, reliable and efficient.
-If you are flying into Brussels, you can easily get to Antwerp by train in 40-50 minutes.
-Once there you can get to most places in the city on foot.
-Alternatively you can rent a bike to get around faster or use city buses.
-Cycling is really popular in Belgium, but it can be a bit intimidating if you are not used to it, especially in a busy city.
+If you are flying into Brussels, you can quickly get to Antwerp by train in 40-50 minutes.
+Once there, you can get to most places in the city on foot.
+Alternatively, you can rent a bike to get around faster or use city buses.
+Cycling is prevalent in Belgium, but it can be intimidating if you are not used to it, especially in a busy city.

 Arriving by train in Antwerp-Centraal

 The easiest way to get from Brussels (or any other Belgian city) to Antwerp is by train.
-There are plenty of good value ticket deals and it is a really comfortable and reliable way to travel around Belgium.
-You will find yourself arriving in Antwerp-Centraal, a beautiful and historic train station located in the heart of the city.
+There are plenty of good-value ticket deals, and it is a comfortable and reliable way to travel around Belgium.
+You will arrive at Antwerp-Centraal, a beautiful and historic train station in the city’s heart.

-Even if you aren’t arriving by train, it is well worth a quick visit to take in the splendid architecture.
-It is also located right beside the city zoo and close to many other attractions.
+Even if you aren’t arriving by train, the splendid architecture is well worth a quick visit.
+The city zoo and many other attractions are nearby.

-There is also a shop at the train serving delicious, authentic Belgian and Liege waffles.
-It’s the perfect snack to begin with on your tour of Antwerp and there are usually good deals if you want to pair it with a coffee.
+A shop at the train also serves delicious, authentic Belgian and Liege waffles.
+They’re the perfect snack to begin your tour of Antwerp, and there are usually good deals if you pair them with a coffee.

 Antwerpen-Centraal train station Belgium